-5. Percentage of new ART patients have ART initiated on same-day as diagnosed date Definition Number of new ART patients who have ART initiated on the same day as their HIV confirmatory test divided by the total number of new ART patients at the ART clinic in the reporting period, multiplied by 100.
+6. Percentage of ART r patients newly initiating ART on same-day as diagnosed date Definition Number of new ART patients who have ART initiated on the same day as their HIV confirmatory test divided by the total number of new ART patients at the ART clinic in the reporting period, multiplied by 100.
 Purpose To monitor the timeliness of the initiation of ART treatment and to ensure that this is in line with the national guidelines on ART.
 Method of Measurement Count the number of patients who have ART initiation date the same as HIV confirmatory test date, then compute for percentage using numerator and denominator below.
 Frequency Quarterly Numerator Number ART patients who have ART initiation date the same as HIV confirmatory date in the reporting period.
-Denominator Total number of new ART initiated patients in the reporting period.
-Disaggregation(s): Source of data 0 days (same-day) 1-7 days >7 days ART electronic database Interpretation Of the total patient load, how many percentages of clients have initiated same-day ART?
+Denominator Total number of newly initiating ART patients in the reporting period.
+Disaggregation(s): 0 days (same-day) 1-7 days >7 days Source of data ART electronic database Interpretation Of the total patient load, how many percentages of clients have initiated same-day ART?